seg-leonelsanches/leos-music-shop-api-java/README.md

 ## Running

-You can run in your favorite IDE or generate a JAR.
+You can run this app in your favorite IDE or generate a JAR and run it through the command line.

 ### Prerequisites

 For any mode, it's necessary to have a JDK installed.
 This project was written using the JDK 17, but it is code compatible with the JDK 11.

+Three settings are required to be set:

+- `jwt.secret` (or `JWT_SECRET` environment variable): secret used to generate JWT tokens;
+- `spring.profiles.active` (or `SPRING_PROFILES_ACTIVE` environment variable): the active spring profile.
+Used to defined which database to use (see `Database` below);
+- `segment.write-key` (or `SEGMENT_WRITE_KEY` environment variable): The write key from your Segment source.

+They are set by default in `src/main/resources/application.properties`.
+You can either modify the file, adding your configuration values, or set the corresponding environment variables.

+#### Database selection

 If you prefer to run the project with an in-memory database, this project has two options:

 - SQLite
-- H2
+- H2 (the default)

 If you prefer something more permanent, MySQL is supported.
 Just make sure to have a MySQL instance running.
 If needed, change the credentials at `src/main/resources/persistence-mysql.properties`.

-If you want to use another database, this project uses JDBC and can be customized for any database that supports JDBC.
-Feel free to fork it and add the desired support.

-To select which database to use, you can either modify `src/main/resources/application.properties` file (`spring.profiles.active` property) or starting the application with a VM option: `-Dspring.profiles.active=database`. `spring.profiles.active` supports three different values:
+To select which database to use, you can either:

+- Modify `src/main/resources/application.properties` file (`spring.profiles.active` property)
+- Start the application with a VM option: `-Dspring.profiles.active=<database>`.
+- Add an environment variable called `SPRING_PROFILES_ACTIVE`, whose possible values are below.

+`spring.profiles.active` supports three different values:

 - `sqlite`
 - `h2`
 - `mysql`

+If you want to use another database, this project uses JDBC and can be customized for any database that supports JDBC.
+Feel free to fork it and add the desired support.

+#### Segment Setup

+This app also requires the write key from your Segment source set.
+In `src/main/resources/application.properties`, change the value of `segment.write-key` to the corresponding write key registered in your source.

+You can also set an environment variable called `SEGMENT_WRITE_KEY` with the value of your Segment source.

 ### Running through the command line